TimLindholm98/nextcloud-k8s/chart/README.md

 > When scaling `nextcloud.replicaCount` beyond 1, Redis is required for session handling.
 Ensure Redis is enabled and properly configured via the `nextcloud-env` secret.

 > [!IMPORTANT]
-> External service credentials (S3, Redis) must be configured in the `nextcloud-env` secret as described in the Environment Variables section above.
+> External service credentials (S3, Redis, Database) must be configured in the `nextcloud-env` secret as described in the Environment Variables section above.
+When `nextcloud.objectStorage` is enabled, S3 credentials are required.